zwang695/alexa-skills-list/skills/puget-sound/B01CQ14KNI/README.md

 To use the Puget Sound skill, try saying...

-* *Alexa ask puget sound what is the ferry status in Clinton*
+* *Alexa ask Puget Sound what is the ferry status in Clinton*

-* *Alexa ask puget sound to tell me the Clinton ferry status*
+* *Alexa, ask puget sound to tell me the pass conditions at Snoqualmie.*

-* *Alexa ask puget sound to read what the ferry cities are*
+* *Alexa, ask puget sound to read me the border wait times for Blaine.*

 A way to find local information in the Washington State Puget Sound area.
-Will communicate Ferry status.
-To be added soon are tides for cities and pass conditions.
+Will communicate Ferry status, Canada border crossing wait times, and Pass conditions.
+To be added soon are Ferry Schedule times, State events and Festivals, Seafair events.

+For suggestions or to contact please send email to:  brothersgrimmsoftware@gmail.com.

 ***